awsdocs/amazon-kendra-developer-guide/doc_source/getting-started-aws-sso.md

 1. On the **Add users to group** page, select the user you want to add as a member of the group\.
 You can select multiple users to add to a group\.

-1. To sync your list of users and groups with AWS SSO, change your identity source to Active Directory or External identity provider\.
+1. To sync your list of users and groups with IAM Identity Center, change your identity source to Active Directory or External identity provider\.

-   AWS SSO identity store is the default identity source and requires you to manually add your users and groups using this source if you do not have your own list managed by a provider\.
-To change your identity source, you must follow the correct guidance for this – see [Changing your AWS SSO identity source](https://docs.aws.amazon.com/kendra/latest/dg/changing-aws-sso-source.html)\.
+   Identity Center directory is the default identity source and requires you to manually add your users and groups using this source if you do not have your own list managed by a provider\.
+To change your identity source, you must follow the correct guidance for this – see [Changing your IAM Identity Center identity source](https://docs.aws.amazon.com/kendra/latest/dg/changing-aws-sso-source.html)\.

 **Note**
-If using Active Directory or an external identity provider as your identity source, you must map the email addresses of your users to AWS SSO user names when you specify the System for Cross\-domain Identity Management \(SCIM\) protocol\.
-For more information, see the [AWS SSO guide on SCIM for configuring AWS SSO](https://docs.aws.amazon.com/singlesignon/latest/userguide/scim-profile-saml.html)\.
+If using Active Directory or an external identity provider as your identity source, you must map the email addresses of your users to IAM Identity Center user names when you specify the System for Cross\-domain Identity Management \(SCIM\) protocol\.
+For more information, see the [IAM Identity Center guide on SCIM for enabling IAM Identity Center](https://docs.aws.amazon.com/singlesignon/latest/userguide/scim-profile-saml.html)\.

-Once you have set up your AWS SSO identity source, you can enable this in the console when you create or edit your index\.
-Go to **User access control** in your index settings and edit your settings to enable fetching user\-group information from AWS SSO\.
-You can also enable AWS SSO using the [UserGroupResolutionConfiguration](https://docs.aws.amazon.com/kendra/latest/dg/API_UserGroupResolutionConfiguration.html) object\.
+Once you have set up your IAM Identity Center identity source, you can enable this in the console when you create or edit your index\.
+Go to **User access control** in your index settings and edit your settings to enable fetching user\-group information from IAM Identity Center\.
+You can also enable IAM Identity Center using the [UserGroupResolutionConfiguration](https://docs.aws.amazon.com/kendra/latest/dg/API_UserGroupResolutionConfiguration.html) object\.
 You provide the `UserGroupResolutionMode` as `AWS_SSO` and create an IAM role that gives permission to call `sso:ListDirectoryAssociations`, `sso-directory:SearchUsers`, `sso-directory:ListGroupsForUser`, `sso-directory:DescribeGroups`\.

 **Warning**
-Amazon Kendra currently does not support using `UserGroupResolutionConfiguration` with an AWS organization member account for your AWS SSO identify source\.
+Amazon Kendra currently does not support using `UserGroupResolutionConfiguration` with an AWS organization member account for your IAM Identity Center identity source\.
 You must create your index in the management account for the organization in order to use `UserGroupResolutionConfiguration`\.

 The following is an overview of how to set up a data source with `UserGroupResolutionConfiguration` and user access control to filter search results on user context\.
-This assumes you have already created an index and an IAM role that can run Amazon Kendra APIs for indexes\.
+This assumes you have already created an index and an IAM role for indexes\.
 You create an index and provide the IAM role using the [CreateIndex](https://docs.aws.amazon.com/kendra/latest/dg/API_CreateIndex.html) API\.

 **Setting up a data source with `UserGroupResolutionConfiguration` and user context filtering**

-1. Create an [IAM role](https://docs.aws.amazon.com/kendra/latest/dg/iam-roles.html#iam-roles-aws-sso) that gives permission to access your AWS SSO identity source\.
+1. Create an [IAM role](https://docs.aws.amazon.com/kendra/latest/dg/iam-roles.html#iam-roles-aws-sso) that gives permission to access your IAM Identity Center identity source\.

-1. Configure [https://docs.aws.amazon.com/kendra/latest/dg/API_UserGroupResolutionConfiguration.html](https://docs.aws.amazon.com/kendra/latest/dg/API_UserGroupResolutionConfiguration.html) by setting the mode to `AWS_SSO` and call [UpdateIndex](https://docs.aws.amazon.com/kendra/latest/dg/API_UpdateIndex.html) to update your index to use AWS SSO\.
+1. Configure [https://docs.aws.amazon.com/kendra/latest/dg/API_UserGroupResolutionConfiguration.html](https://docs.aws.amazon.com/kendra/latest/dg/API_UserGroupResolutionConfiguration.html) by setting the mode to `AWS_SSO` and call [UpdateIndex](https://docs.aws.amazon.com/kendra/latest/dg/API_UpdateIndex.html) to update your index to use IAM Identity Center\.

 1. If you want to use token\-based user access control to filter search results on user context, set [UserContextPolicy](https://docs.aws.amazon.com/kendra/latest/dg/API_UpdateIndex.html#Kendra-UpdateIndex-request-UserContextPolicy) to `USER_TOKEN` when you call `UpdateIndex`\.
 Otherwise, Amazon Kendra crawls the Access Control List for each of your documents for most data source connectors\.
 You can also filter search results on user context in the [Query](https://docs.aws.amazon.com/kendra/latest/dg/API_Query.html) API by providing user and group information in `UserContext`\.
 You can also map users to their groups using [PutPrincipalMapping](https://docs.aws.amazon.com/kendra/latest/dg/API_PutPrincipalMapping.html) so that you only need to provide the user ID when you issue the query\.